 Day 10Gjirokaster – Doksat – Gjirokaster (B, L) (30 km)

 We board our vehicle and set out to explore the southern Albanian hillside town of Gjirokaster, whose collection of Ottoman-era mansions is listed by UNESCO as a World Heritage Site.
 Birthplace of Albanian dictator Enver Hoxha, Gjirokaster is nicknamed the “City of Stone” for the distinctive stone roofs adorning its old homes.
 Upon arrival walk through the steep cobblestone streets of the Ottoman bazaar whose origins go back to the 17th century.
 Shops line the street selling traditional products, and we'll see locals going about their daily routines.
 Then we go to meet the residents of the small village of Dhoksat.
 Here, we'll interact with villagers and help them with their daily tasks.
 Then, we'll break up into smaller groups and walk to the homes of local families for lunch.
 We'll enjoy a Home-Hosted Lunch with a local family in Dhoksat.
 Then, we'll depart and drive to a World War II museum, where we'll explore the country's history and involvement in the war, viewing a beautiful hillside castle en route.
 We'll explore the museum for about an hour before we return by taxi to the hotel.
-For the dinner, perhaps you'll seek out local specialties such as Qebapa, which are grilled beef and lamb sausages, or perime ne zgare—a popular appetizer of grilled vegetables, including eggplant, zucchini, tomatoes, onions, and peppers.
+For the dinner, perhaps you'll seek out local specialties such as Qebapa, which are grilled beef and lamb sausages, or perime ne zgare —a popular appetizer of grilled vegetables, including eggplant, zucchini, tomatoes, onions and peppers.

 Day 11Gjorokaster – Berat - Tirana (B, D) (260 km)

-After the breakfast at the hotel, we drive to Berat, one of the most visited and characteristic towns in Albania, the last UNESCO site in our trip, as a patronage of humanity for its architectural uniqueness.
+After breakfast at the hotel, we drive to Berat, one of the most visited and characteristic towns in Albania, the last UNESCO site in our trip, as a patronage of humanity for its architectural uniqueness.
 After visiting the fortress of Berat, we will stroll down to the center through the narrow streets of the old part of the town.
-In the afternoon we depart to Tirana.
-First we see the building of the National Museum of History.
-Walking the central avenue and the central square, we next visit the Ethem Bay Mosque and the Clock-Tower and the remains of the Castle of Tirana.
+In the afternoon, we depart to Tirana.
+First, we see the building of the National Museum of History.
+Walking the central avenue and the central square, we next visit the Ethem Bay Mosque and the Clock Tower and the remains of the Castle of Tirana.
 We also go deep underground to visit the Enver Hoxa bunker, a former communistic leader of Albania.
 We walk on to the Pyramid - mausoleum of the late Enver Hoxha, designed by his daughter.
 We will end the tour at the district of Blloku, where the most of the institutional buildings are situated.
 Tonight we have farewell dinner in the Albanian capital.
 Overnight in Tirana.

 Day 12 Tirana – Durres - Kruja - Tirana (B, D) (130 km)

 After breakfast in the hotel, we leave to the ancient town and port of Durres, a UNESCO site.
-We walk along the Adriatic Sea and visit the remains of the ancient amphitheater, which once hold 20.000 people making it the largest in the Balkans.
-Possibility to visit the City museum of Durres.
+We walk along the Adriatic Sea and visit the remains of the ancient amphitheater, which once held 20.000 people making it the largest in the Balkans.
+Possibility to visit the City Museum of Durres.
 At noon we can advise lunch at a seaside restaurant for outdoor delicious seafood dishes, other dishes possible.
 In the afternoon, we drive on to once the medieval capital of Albania, Kruja.
 High in the mountain cliffs, we will visit the castle of the national hero of Albania, Skender-beg.
 Exploring the narrow streets, we will walk through the unique Ethno bazaar.
 After a short break, we drive back to Tirana.
 Free evening and overnight in Tirana.